 Virtual Learning Campus –

-These lessons will be held in our guide virtual classroom, These are scheduled and hosted in real-time virtually with your trainer.
+These lessons will be held in our virtual classroom.
+They are scheduled and hosted in real-time virtually with your trainer.

 We give all students a set of learning guides and books, as well as online guided learning via our learner management system.
 Each student has access to their own personal portal where they can download and receive their assessments.
 Tutors are available via the phone, email, or during virtual classes.
 This ensures that students have full support from the college.